 Horses begin training at a training center or farm.
-Still just youngsters, they learn to accept being handled, wear racing tack--saddle, bridle, and other equipment--and carry a rider.
+The youngsters learn to accept handling, wear racing equipment, and carry a rider.
 They also learn to stand quietly in a starting gate and then to break from one.

 Sometime after their second or third birthday, most horses come to live at the track.
 (All Thoroughbreds are considered a year older every January 1 regardless of their actual date of birth.)
-The horses live in the stable area, also called the backside because it's traditionally located along the backstretch, the section of the track opposite the finish line.
+The horses live in the stable area, also called the backside because it's traditionally located along the backstretch.

 The trainer who began the horse's education may continue it, but often the owner will select a new trainer for the horse's racing career.
-Horses in training are ridden by exercise riders and sometimes by jockeys.
+During training hours, horses are ridden by exercise riders and sometimes by jockeys.

 A horse in training routinely jogs or gallops every day.
 The trainer tells the rider how far and how fast to go.
 Fast gallops that test speed and advance fitness are called workouts.
 Workouts may be timed by the track's official clocker and published in industry papers and track programs to help bettors gauge a horse's potential.
 In that case the rider is said to work